Air Somalia

 Air Somalia was a privately owned airline based in Somalia.
-It was the first private airline owned entirely by Somalis.
+It was the first private airline owned entirely by Somali nationals.

 Overview

 The carrier was established in 2001.
 It provided internal passenger and international services to destinations in Africa and the Middle East.
 Air Somalia is now out of service, and in 2002 its one Tupolev Tu-154 they had was stored and later scrapped.
 In 2002, Air Somalia reported it ceased all operations and has liquidated all of its assets.

 History

 Air Somalia was banned from flying to Somaliland in June 2001.
 It was suspected that the airline was practicing unsafe flights.
 Somali media accused the ban of being unfair, claiming that the reason for the ban was that the airline name included the word "Somalia" and possessed a Somali star.
 However, Somaliland Minister of Civil Aviation and Air Transport for Somaliland Abdillahi Duale disputed this.

 Fleet

 History

 Air Somalia had only one aircraft, a Tupolev Tu-154, which had gone through three registration changes while it was owned by Air Somalia.
 The aircraft was manufactured sometime in the 1990s.
 It was owned by five previous airlines, Aeroflot, Latavio-Baltic International, Latavio, Tavria and Tavria Mak.
 It was finally given to Air Somalia on 21 December 2000.
 It was stored on 17 January 2002.
-The PlaneLogger website claims that the plane is being scrapped, and has not taken a flight since 2001.
-However, the aircraft was seen at Dubai International Airport on 31 October 2002, and again at Sharjah International Airport on 28 January 2003.
+The aircraft was seen at Dubai International Airport on 31 October 2002, and again at Sharjah International Airport on 28 January 2003.